Why Some Writers Are Much Faster Than Others: Four Quotes and Six Key Reasons

 When I write novels, I like to draft fast then revise completely (as in, I normally start over with a new, blank file).
 Other authors prefer to draft more slowly but do less editing afterwards.
 Neither method is “better” – it probably takes the same length of time either way.

 Whatever your own writing practice, and however fast you currently write, it’s worth looking at how that’s working for you.
 If you’re writing commercial fiction at a rate of 500 words per hour, could you increase that a bit – without any drop in quality?
-(Rachel Aaron’s post How I Went From Writing 2,000 Words a Day to 10,000 Words a Day is a great place to begin – and the corresponding book is excellent too.)
+Are there ways you could focus better while writing, to get more done and enjoy it more too?

 Conversely, if you’re writing at a breakneck pace – thousands upon thousands of words every day – is it sustainable for you?
 Are you enjoying the writing, or would you be happier if you slowed down a little?